th7mo/notes/submodule.md

 commit the commit hash reference to a new hash.
 The `package.json` configuration can be used to create a new custom `script` like `npm run update`.
+With this strategy it should never be needed to modify any code in the submodule.

 [^1]: See the [git root](git-root) command for how to quickly navigate to the root of the current repository.